owlbarn/owl_ode/README.md

 - [X] ease of use (compared to JuliaDiffEq and Scipy)

-- [ ] make the native implementations robust (right now they are naive OCaml implementations)
+- [ ] make the native implementations more robust (right now they are naive OCaml implementations)

 - ...

-OwlDE can be used to implement the [Neural ODE](https://arxiv.org/abs/1806.07366) idea in Owl: see https://github.com/tachukao/adjoint_ode/
+OwlDE can be used to implement the [Neural ODE](https://arxiv.org/abs/1806.07366) idea in Owl: see https://github.com/tachukao/adjoint_ode/ and https://github.com/mseri/owlde-demo-icfp2019

 ## Further comments